Witiko/doctoral-thesis/main.md

  [26]: https://github.com/MIR-MU/ntcir-mias-deployment
  [28]: https://github.com/MIR-MU/WebMIaS

-In 2020, we developed a new solution for deploying MIaS at the ARQMath-1 lab and made it [available on GitHub.][27]
+↑ In 2020, we developed a new solution for deploying MIaS at the ARQMath-1 lab and made it [available on GitHub.][27]
 Our new solution was written in Python, which was easier to maintain than GNU Make.
 However, our new solution was still slow and our builds would still suddenly fail.

  [27]: https://github.com/MIR-MU/ARQMath-eval (file docs/MIaS-at-ARQMath.ipynb)

 #### Experiments

+\index[subject]{deployment time}
+\index[subject]{Docker}

 In 2021, we have developed a new solution for deploying MIaS using Docker continuous integration. [@luptak2021webmias] [^29] With Docker, our solution